botworld-wiki/beatburger.github.io/_bots/brute.md

 commonMat3: "Cold Battery"
 ---

-### 'Full Damage Build' by Hex
+### 'Full Damage Build' by Wolfhaize(Recommended)
-- **BBCBB:** Upon drop he spins, crits, stuns and 1 hit an enemy.
-Would recommend equip with crit boosters.
+- **BBCBA:** Upon drop he spins, stuns and if he crits will 1 hit lower hp bots.

-### 'Different Build' by Hex
-- **AACAB:** Everything that a full damage build lacks, it got speed.

 ## Comments

-### Evaluation by Soft
+### Evaluation by Wolfhaize
-The big daddy of burst DPS.
-With the proper AI picks, Brute can pull out an Overclocked Spin that pumps out 13790 damage in a single hit, one-shotting over 70% of the current bots.
-Brute also has great crit AI if you're looking to go for a crit build, upgrading his Overclocked Spin to a bigger 27580 damage.
-That's somewhat overkill though, since the highest HP commonly used tank has little over 20k.
-Tier A+.
+With basically no speed, zero survivability, Brute is all about hitting enemies as hard as he can.
+AI-5B allows him to drop with his spin ready, which allows him to take out isolated ranged bots with ease after stunning them and is a must pick.
+However his ultimate makes him extremely vulerable to any damage despite giving him a massive boost.
+Shield him with Halo or the Shield ability, stun bots around him, or have a tank take the damage for him during this stage, and he will reward you massively.

 ### Tips
-Good for clearing out grouped bots, Best use when Ai is Maxed out
+Wonderful for clearing grouped bots(with the spin)
+Do not under any circumstances leave Brute against ranged bots, especially evaders, without any help.
+He is too slow to catch up, and tends to activate his spin a fraction of a second too early.